booyaa/trustinrust/README.md

 # Trust in Rust

-An OpenFaas function written in Rust
+An OpenFaas function written in Rust.

+This was feature in a blog post I wrote: https://booyaa.wtf/2018/run-rust-in-openfaas/

 ## Usage